g_sas (gromacs 3.3.3) do not take PBC into account

 test.gro: gro file containing two atoms

-#2 Updated by Erik Lindahl about 11 years ago
+#2 Updated by Erik Lindahl over 11 years ago

 Hm.
 This is not entirely trivial to fix; one problem is that I'd like to replace the current algorithms with more accurate (exact) analytical ones based on triangulation in the future, and doing a regular triangulation of a periodic system is mathematics on a pretty high level.